 Pull request (PR)

-We can merge branches and resolve conflicts using git CLI commands but I prefer to use the online interface because we can easily visualize the changes, have discussion with teammates, etc.
+We can merge branches and resolve conflicts using git CLI commands but it's preferred to use the online interface because we can easily visualize the changes, have discussion with teammates, etc.

-# Merge via CLI git push origin good git checkout main git merge good git push origin main
+# Merge via CLI git push origin convnet git checkout main git merge convnet git push origin main

 Once we're done working with a branch, we can delete it to prevent our repository from cluttering up.
 We can easily delete both the local and remote versions of the branch with the following commands: